 One should certainly enter the baptismal waters at the first opportunity, but a death bed profession, if real, is as saving by grace as that of one young who will live many years.
 Baptism should not be rejected if it is available, doing so is akin to withdrawing one's profession of faith.
 But it is the profession of faith in Jesus, not the water, that has the saving power.

-to believe that a person could ignore a command by our Lord
+hard to believe that a person could ignore a command by our Lord to be baptized

-Christian are not necessarily the same thing.
-So if you ask
+actually being a Christian are not necessarily the same thing.
+So if you ask me

 Being baptized in water is often spoken of as the believer's identification with the death and resurrection of Christ, notably Rom 6:3,4.